EvaluationContext/daxlib-docs/_mydocs/contribute/index.md

 next_reading:   true
 ---

 A DAX library is a collection of DAX user-defined functions (UDFs) written in TMDL format.

+A DAX lib library is comprised of:

-This is accompanied with `manifest.daxlib`, which include metadata, such as the library name, version, and author.
-The library can also include a `README.md` and/or `icon.png`, but these are optional.
+- `manifest.daxlib`: metadata, such as the library name, version, and author
+- `functions.tmdl`: DAX UDF functions

+It can also include optional files, such as `README.md` and/or `icon.png`.

+> Follow the [naming conventions](naming-conventions.md) for both the folder structure, library and function names

 Users can contribute a library via a pull request (PR) to `daxlib/daxlib`.
-Once approved, the library is published on daxlib.org, making it available for browsing, installation, and use.
+Once approved, the library is published on [daxlib.org](https://daxlib.org/), making it available for browsing, installation, and use.

+## Types of Libraries

 Depending on your DAX library's size and complexity, you can choose one of the following methods to contribute it to DAX Lib:

-## Small Library
+### Small Library

 In this mode you develop your library on a personal fork of `daxlib/daxlib` (`<youraccount>/daxlib`), then submit a PR to `daxlib/daxlib` to submit your library, and your library will be released on daxlib.org.

 For in-depth steps follow the [Contribute Small Libraries to DAX Lib](fork-daxlib.md) guide.

-### Small Library Workflow
+#### Small Library Workflow

 ```mermaid
 sequenceDiagram